pygments/pygments/doc/docs/lexerdevelopment.rst

 will be found when passing filenames or lexer aliases from the command line, you have to perform the following steps.

-First, change to the current directory containing the Pygments source code:
+First, change to the current directory containing the Pygments source code.
+You will need to have either an unpacked source tarball, or (preferably) a copy cloned from BitBucket.

 .. code-block:: console